tp/page/articles/2014-10-20-Simple-App-Engine-Datastore-Entity-Versioning-With-Go.md

----
-title: Simple App Engine Datastore Entity Versioning With Go
+# Simple App Engine Datastore Entity Versioning With Go
-layout: default
----

 In a recent project we needed the ability to save every version of a `User`'s profile (type `UserProfile`) in our database, so that we are able track changes over time and restore or review previous versions.